A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS-Assisted RCC

-Moreover, considering the intricate nature of optimization problems in RIS-assisted RCC systems and the interdependence of the optimization variables in the objective function and certain constraints, the adoption of alternating optimization (AO) is a conventional approach for establishing a solution framework for these optimization problems~\cite{2021_Wang2,2023_Shtaiwi}.
+\textbf{Challenges, opportunities and open research directions:} Considering the intricate nature of optimization problems in RIS-assisted RCC systems and the interdependence of the optimization variables in the objective function and certain constraints, the adoption of alternating optimization (AO) is a conventional approach for establishing a solution framework for these optimization problems.
 It is worth noting, however, that AO algorithms can only converge to a sub-optimal solution~\cite{2003_Bezdek}.
 To achieve convergence to satisfactory sub-optimal solutions (or even the global solution), optimizing more than one variable jointly is essential.
 Another strategy for addressing the highly non-convex RCC problems involves employing multiple initializations and selecting the resulting resource allocation that leads to the best sub-optimal solution.
 Additionally, radar and communication systems can exchange valuable information, resulting in a lower interference level between the two systems.
 For instance, if the radar system shares its probing signal with the communication system before data transmission, the communication BS will have a greater capability of detecting the interfering radar signal and cancel its interference.
 Additionally, radar and communication systems can coordinate in using the RIS, enabling enhanced performance for each system during specific time slots.